Those who explain anti-Semitism as “just another” form of bigotry are failing, sometimes willingly, to understand it.

 Even my views here will be seen to confirm the legends I am trying to debunk.
 After all, many maligned groups commemorate their pasts and circumstances.
 Why don’t we just join forces against all oppression?
 Why snoop around to uncover this or that group’s special woes?
 Doesn’t the search for Jewish difference only confirm the aura of exclusiveness claimed by what always seemed to be a rather suspiciously “chosen” people?

 Claims about the uniqueness of the Jewish Holocaust have sparked venom in the past.
 In most of Europe today, they are taboo.
 Here’s the silent bargain.
 We will gladly disdain Holocaust deniers.
 They’re loons anyway, so sidelining them is no grand sacrifice.
 But that concession to Jewish sensitivity comes at a price: don’t dwell “too much” on the distinctiveness of anti-Semitism.

 Some might suspect here a “more victim than thou” agenda, but that’s not the point at all.
 Anti-Semitism is not “worse” than other forms of discrimination.
 Insisting on the exceptional traits of anti-Semitism in no way denies the particular histories of other historically oppressed groups.

 But those who explain anti-Semitism as “just another” form of bigotry are failing, sometimes willingly, to understand it.
 Inequalities are not all equal.
 By treating all forms of discrimination as variations on the same theme, we do not challenge anti–Semitism.
 We sanitise it.

 Prof. Eric Heinze works at the School of Law Queen Mary, University of LondonLike this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.